 Caliza Restaurant, 9581 Hwy 30, Tuesday-Saturday, 5:30-9:30 pm

-An upscale restaurant located beside the property’s wonderful pool, they feature contemporary American cuisine served al fresco.
+An upscale restaurant located beside the property’s fabulous pool, they feature contemporary American cuisine served al fresco.
 It’s not somewhere I would take children so plan on a romantic dinner for two or an all-adult night out.

 George’s at Alys Beach, 30 Castle Harbour, Mon-Sat, 11 am-3 pm, 5-9 pm